Playing with Dolls

-Description
+Plot

+Cindy Tremaine (Natasha Blasick) is a struggling young woman facing dire circumstances.
+After her roommate abandons her, leaving her unable to pay rent, and her employer unjustly fires her, Cindy finds herself desperate and vulnerable.
+Her landlord, exploiting her situation, pressures her for sexual favors in exchange for rent forgiveness.

+Amidst this turmoil, Cindy receives an unexpected job offer: a lucrative position as a housekeeper for a wealthy client who is currently abroad.
+Provided with a vehicle and directions, she travels to a secluded cabin nestled deep within the woods.

+Unbeknownst to her, the cabin is under constant surveillance by a mysterious voyeur known as The Watcher (Richard Tyson).
+This individual has orchestrated a deadly game by releasing Prisoner AYO-886, a masked serial killer, into the area to stalk and terrorize Cindy.

+As Cindy settles into the cabin, she begins to experience unsettling occurrences, unaware that she is being watched and hunted.
+The tension escalates as the killer draws closer, leading to a harrowing game of cat and mouse.
+Cindy's fight for survival becomes increasingly desperate as she attempts to escape the deadly trap set for her.

+The film concludes with an abrupt ending, leaving the confrontation between Cindy, the killer, and The Watcher unresolved.

+Controversies

 After an unsuccessful run under its original title, in 2017, Lightning Pictures released the DVD in the united Kingdom under the title Leatherface: The Legend Lives On.
 The new title was criticized as a fraudulent attempt to confuse viewers into thinking that the film was Leatherface, the eighth installment of the Texas Chainsaw Massacre franchise, also released in 2017.

 Perez released a statement to the Dread Central site: "I am apposed [sic] to this title change but I am powerless to stop it.
 I made no money from this sale.
 The sales agency didn’t even inform me that a sale was made to the UK.
 I was unaware until I saw this article.
 At the moment I am making a 3rd Playing with Dolls movie.
 I will be self releasing the new Playing with Dolls online to avoid any issues like this in the future.
 Apologies to my fellow horror fans for this title change."